St. John's Wort

 - It has a woody root crown that produces up to 30 stems, with 25-100 flowers per stem.

 - Stems are woody at the base and smooth.

 - The plant has narrow, lance-like leaves that are 1-2 inches long, and are opposite in arrangement.
 When held up to the sun tiny dots will be seen on leaves.

-- Flowers are yellow, look like stars with black dots on margins.
+- Flowers are yellow, star-like with black dots on margins.

-- Seedpods are bright green, sticky and contain man seeds.
+- Seedpods are bright green, sticky and contain many seeds.